camaradesuk/ASySD_shiny/README.md

-# Automated Systematic Search Deduplication tool (ASySD)
+# Automated Systematic Search Deduplicator (ASySD)

 ## Background
 Removing duplicate references obtained from different databases is an essential step when conducting and updating systematic literature reviews.
 ASySD is a tool to automatically identify and remove duplicate records.